-As a programmer, if we would have the IBM largest mainframe (IBM z13), we would prefer COBOL programmers for it.
-IBM iseries is a wonderful machine, and along with a modern programming environment, building application on COBOL is not a waster of time and resources.
+As a programmer, if we would have the IBM largest mainframe (IBM z13), we would prefer IBM COBOL programmers for it.
+IBM iSeries is a wonderful machine, and along with a modern programming environment, building application on COBOL is not a waste of time and resources.

 COBOL is really helpful as a programming language and building some applications will surely help you understand this.
 You can also read COBOL examples online, and you can still learn to write COBOL codes.

 In a world where IT continues to power the business environment, the longevity of IBM iSeries services and the need for COBOL programmers in today’s business environment are increasing.

 COBOL programmers and IBM iSeries services are here to stay for long.
 As demand will grow for non-agile and innovative systems, it will be challenging to bring any other technology onboard that can merge with the existing setup.
 That’s why COBOL is the best choice.
 And when dissenters continue to challenge the existence of IBM iSeries services, the COBOL programmers will keep proving their worth.